-It is important to prevent solid waste buildup.
-Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank.
-To prevent help toilet blockage, always use RV grade single-ply toilet paper.
-Do not flush paper towels, diapers, sanitary napkins or other foreign objects down the toilet.
-Do not use chlorine (undiluted) or caustic chemicals, such as laundry bleach or drain opening types, in the toilet system.
-These products dam-
+- □ It is important to prevent solid waste buildup.
+Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank. - □ To prevent help toilet blockage, always use RV grade single-ply toilet paper.
+Do not flush paper towels, diapers, sanitary napkins or other foreign objects down the toilet. - Do not use chlorine (undiluted) or caustic chemicals, such as laundry bleach or drain opening types, in the toilet system.
+These products damage the seals in toilets and dump valves.